C4Q/AC-Android/cohort_5.4/unit_03/03_20_sqlite_app_from_scratch.md

 * you may be able to complete assessments within the time allotted
 * you may be able to complete coding challenges within the time allotted

-For our previous "App from Scratch" challenge, we worked with
+For our previous "App from Scratch" challenge, we worked with receiving data from a JSON Endpoint, then passing it into a RecyclerView.
+This challenge will involve creating an app that will accept data from a user, save it to a database, then display that data in a RecyclerView.

 The tasks are as follows: